-1. We believe the Bible (both Old and New Covenants) to be the divinely inspired Word of God; it is our source and final authority.
+1. We believe the TaNaKh (Torah, Prophets and Writings) and the Brit Chadasha (Renewed Covenant) to be the divinely inspired Word of God: it is our source and final authority.
 (II Timothy 3:16; I Peter 1:23-25; Hebrews 4:12).

 2. We believe the God of Abraham, the God of Isaac and the God of Jacob to be the only living and true God.
 He is an eternal tri-unity of three co-equal and divine personalities: God the Father, God the Son, God the Holy Spirit.
 He is the Creator of heaven and earth.
 (Deuteronomy.
 6:4; Genesis.
 1:1; Matthew 3:16-17).